 I make work at the intersection of papermaking, textiles, sculpture, and painting.
 I gather, tear, pulp and transform different color cotton bedsheets and t-shirts – fabrics that lie close to bodies day and night.
-I form by hand and press pulped fabrics into large and small wallworks and suspended sculptures with vibrating colors, expanding orbits, abstracted forms, decisive edges, loose spills, torn fabrics, dirt and brick flecks.
-Recently, I began layering washes of watercolors on my hand-formed paper to bring forward the idiosyncrasies and imperfections of each piece.
+I hand-form and press pulped fabrics into large and small wallworks and suspended sculptures with vibrating colors, expanding orbits, abstracted forms, decisive edges, loose spills, torn fabrics, dirt and brick flecks.
+Recently, I began layering washes of watercolors on my paper surfaces to bring forward the idiosyncrasies and imperfections of each piece.
 The forms become active and unruly foundations that are bodily, topographical, and cosmological.

 Waning & Waxing